japila-books/spark-sql-internals/docs/spark-sql-UnsafeRow.md

 # UnsafeRow -- Mutable Raw-Memory Unsafe Binary Row Format

-`UnsafeRow` is a concrete link:spark-sql-InternalRow.adoc[InternalRow] that represents a mutable internal raw-memory (and hence unsafe) binary row format.
+`UnsafeRow` is a concrete spark-sql-InternalRow.md[InternalRow] that represents a mutable internal raw-memory (and hence unsafe) binary row format.

 In other words, `UnsafeRow` is an `InternalRow` that is backed by raw memory instead of Java objects.